hageyahhoo/Agile2020/Agile2020.md

 ### CHALLENGES
 After clarifying responsibilities and activities of SET, getting decision makers' supports and colleagues' interests, I started actions as SET.
 Additionally, LINE hired new employees and formed a team of SET.
 I thought we could proceed our activities more quickly and widely.
 However, we faced with new obstacles.

-At first, we implemented a failure detection system for `public APIs`, however, it was not accepted by the product development team.
-We implemented test scripts for APIs, called them via CI servers periodically, and notified errors and failures to the product development team quickly.
+At first, we implemented a failure detection system for `public APIs`, however, it didn't become established in the product development team.
+We implemented test scripts for these APIs, called them via CI servers periodically, and notified errors and failures to the product development team quickly.
 We utilized Test Automation and CI as a failure detection system.
-We used the common technologies like JUnit, Spring Boot, Jenkins, and so on for the product development team.
-Although, test scripts written in JUnit were hard to read, implement, and maintain for the product development team members.
+We also used the common technologies like JUnit, Spring Boot, Jenkins, and so on for the product development team.
+Failure detection worked partially and some developers started implementing them.
+Although, test scripts written in JUnit were hard to read, implement, and maintain for the Product Manager and most of developers.
+Additionally, SET team and the product development team have been working at different offices.
+Our communications weren't sufficient to proceed improvements.

 ⭐️
-Additionally, we couldn't make this system as a habit for the product development team.
-We often shew how to find and solve problems to the product development team.
-However, they thought us SETs as the

 Other obstacle was that performance problems at `Sticker Shop` emerged.
 There was a tool for performance testing but it was insufficient for this emerges issues.

 Another challenge was that consulting style didn't work.